 Museum of Wisconsin Art

 Peck School of the Arts

 Queer Zine Archive Project

 Schauer Arts Center

 ArtsECO Pre-College Art & Design Program

 ArtsECO Pre-College provides college-preparatory art and design instruction to Milwaukee-area high school students.
 Students build their portfolio and art-making skills and venture into new media such as printmaking, sculpture, or digital processes.
-Students can access our Experimental Drop-in Studio to make the most of their Pre-College experience!
+Participants receive high-quality art supplies, have their work professionally photographed, and exhibit their artwork at UWM!
 Tied to admissions, this on-campus experience may lead students to college applications, first-year opportunities, and scholarships!

-Please contact Carrie Kim, ArtsECO Student Programs Coordinator, at email@example.com for assistance.
+For information about income-based scholarships or other questions about the ArtsECO Pre-College program, please contact Carrie Kim, ArtsECO Student Programs Coordinator, at email@example.com.